meshery/meshery/GOVERNANCE.md

 ## Contributors

-GitHub's organization members are people who have `triage` access to all repos in the organization.
+GitHub organization members are people who have `triage` access to all repos in the organization.
 Community members who wish to become members of the organization should meet the following requirements, which are open to the discretion of the steering committee:

 ## GitHub Project Administration